 The UK has ambitious targets for achieving net zero and contributing to addressing the global Climate Emergency.

-Our latest thought leadership, and collaborative Research and Development project looks at ways to unlock a low-carbon future for public buildings by re-imagining the design, procurement and delivery approach.
+This thought leadership and collaborative Research and Development project looks at ways to unlock a low-carbon future for public buildings by re-imagining the design, procurement and delivery approach.

 As part of an industry-wide collaborative initiative, we joined teams from Morgan Sindall Construction, HLM Architects, Cundall and Lungfish Architects worked together to innovate a new process for designing and delivering construction projects, where reducing whole life carbon is the primary objective.